lyteword/chspurgeon-tod/volume-2/psalm-51.md

 (c) Zeal for divine ordinances.
 "Upon thine altar."

-3\.God will take pleasure in such services.
+3\.
+God will take pleasure in such services.
 "Then shalt thou be pleased."

-1\.Because from his own redeemed.
+1\.
+Because from his own redeemed.

-2\.Because given in the name of the Redeemer.
+2\.
+Because given in the name of the Redeemer.
 With such sacrifices God is well pleased.

 ## Works Upon The Fifty-First Psalm

 Exposition of the Fifty-first Psalm, by MARTIN LUTHER, in "Select works of Martin Luther, translated by REV. HENRY COLE."
 Vol. I., pp. 51-197.

-"An Exposition upon the 51 Psalm, "in *"Certain Godly and learned Expositions upon divers parts of Scripture.* As they were preached and afterwards more briefly penned by that worthy man of God, Maister GEORGE ESTEY...Late preacher of the word of God in St. Edmund's Burie."
+"An Exposition upon the 51 Psalm, "in *"Certain Godly and learned Expositions upon divers parts of Scripture.* As they were preached and afterwards more briefly penned by that worthy man of God, Maister GEORGE ESTEY...
+Late preacher of the word of God in St. Edmund's Burie."
 1603.
 (4to.)

 "David's Penitential Psalm opened: in thirtie severall Lectures *thereon.* By SAM.
 HIERON.
 1617."
 (4to.)